UCL-EO/geog0111/notebooks/Install.md

 1. If you are not logged on inside the UCL domain, then you will need to make sure you have the [UCL VPN](https://www.ucl.ac.uk/isd/services/get-connected/ucl-virtual-private-network-vpn) installed and running
 2. Log on the the [UCL JupyterHub](https://jupyter.data-science.rc.ucl.ac.uk/).
+3. Open a Terminal, from `New->Terminal` on the `Control Panel`
-3. In a shell, type:
+4. In the Terminal (shell), type:

         cd ~ && git clone https://github.com/UCL-EO/geog0111
         conda config --prepend envs_dirs /shared/groups/jrole001/geog0111/envs
+        cd ~/geog0111/notebooks && tar xvzf data/cacheData.tar.Z

-   This will clone this repository and set up the Python
+   This will clone this repository and set up the Python.
+It also sets up a partial data cache (in `.modis_cache`).

 # Running on UCL JupyterHub